-- (h) the date on which the Registrant Firm was first granted registration as a Registrant Firm; - (i) the start date of the Registrant Firm's current registration as a Registrant Firm; - (j) the expiry date of the Registrant Firm's current registration as a Registrant Firm; - (k) the date(s) of any: - (i) expiration(s) of the Registrant Firm's registration and Permit to Practice; - (ii) cancellation(s) of the Registrant Firm's registration and Permit to Practice; - (iii) suspension(s) of the Registrant Firm's registration and Permit to Practice; - (iv) condition(s) on the Registrant Firm's registration and Permit to Practice prohibiting the Registrant Firm from engaging in the Regulated Practice; - (I) any Disciplinary Order(s) respecting the Registrant Firm. - (4) For a former Registrant Firm, in addition to the information set out in section 31(3) of the PGA [Registrar and register for regulatory body], the Registrar must include the following information on the Register: - (a) the former Registrant Firm's Permit to Practice Number; - (b) the municipality, province or state, and country in which the former Registrant Firm's main office was located; - (c) the names of the Responsible Registrant(s) and the Responsible Officer of the former Registrant Firm; - (d) the area(s) of practice to which each Responsible Registrant of the former Registrant Firm was designated; - (e) the date on which the former Registrant Firm was first granted registration as a Registrant Firm; - (f) the date(s) of any: - (i) expiration(s) of the Registrant Firm's registration and Permit to Practice; - (ii) cancellation(s) of the Registrant Firm's registration and Permit to Practice; - (iii) suspension(s) of the Registrant Firm's registration and Permit to Practice;
+- (iv) business website, if the business website contains any of the business contact information listed in paragraphs (i) to (iii) for the Responsible Registrant(s) or Responsible Officer. - (h) the date on which the Registrant Firm was first granted registration as a Registrant Firm; - (i) the start date of the Registrant Firm's current registration as a Registrant Firm; - (j) the expiry date of the Registrant Firm's current registration as a Registrant Firm; - (k) the date(s) of any: - (i) expiration(s) of the Registrant Firm's registration and Permit to Practice; - (ii) cancellation(s) of the Registrant Firm's registration and Permit to Practice; - (iii) suspension(s) of the Registrant Firm's registration and Permit to Practice; - (iv) condition(s) on the Registrant Firm's registration and Permit to Practice prohibiting the Registrant Firm from engaging in the Regulated Practice; - (I) any Disciplinary Order(s) respecting the Registrant Firm. - (4) For a former Registrant Firm, in addition to the information set out in section 31(3) of the PGA [Registrar and register for regulatory body], the Registrar must include the following information on the Register: - (a) the former Registrant Firm's Permit to Practice Number; - (b) the municipality, province or state, and country in which the former Registrant Firm's main office was located; - (c) the names of the Responsible Registrant(s) and the Responsible Officer of the former Registrant Firm; - the area(s) of practice to which each Responsible Registrant of the former Registrant Firm was designated; - (e) the date on which the former Registrant Firm was first granted registration as a Registrant Firm; - (f) the date(s) of any: - (i) expiration(s) of the Registrant Firm's registration and Permit to Practice; - (ii) cancellation(s) of the Registrant Firm's registration and Permit to Practice;

-- (iv) condition(s) on the Registrant Firm's registration and Permit to Practice prohibiting the former Registrant Firm from engaging in the Regulated Practice; - (g) any Disciplinary Order(s) respecting the former Registrant Firm. - (5) The information listed in subsections (3)(k), (3)(l), (4)(f), and (4)(g) must appear on the Register for as long as a Registrant Firm is listed on the Register pursuant to subsections (1) and (2).
+- (iii) suspension(s) of the Registrant Firm's registration and Permit to Practice; - (iv) condition(s) on the Registrant Firm's registration and Permit to Practice prohibiting the former Registrant Firm from engaging in the Regulated Practice: - (g) any Disciplinary Order(s) respecting the former Registrant Firm. - (5) The information listed in subsections (3)(k), (3)(l), (4)(f), and (4)(g) must appear on the Register for as long as a Registrant Firm is listed on the Register pursuant to subsections (1) and (2).